jimmyff/jimmyff-website/content/projects/traitor.md

 +++
 title = "Traitor"
-description = "A game of deception and social deduction!
+description = "A game of social deduction!
 Attempting to be juicer than Avalon but quicker and simpler than BSG!" date = 2023-10-01 draft =  false
 [taxonomies]